traviv/sleek_home_assignment/DL Multi-Label Classification/README.md

 I splitted the data into train and test

-I chose to use a simple FF NN with three hiden layers.
-First layesr at the size of 64, second at the size of 32 and last at the size of 16
+I chose to use a simple FF NN with three hidden layers.
+The first layer at the size of 64, the second at the size of 32, and last at the size of 16

-In real life I would try different architectures for that network with different sizes and number of layers
+In real life, I would try to improve the network by using different architectures with various layers sizes and numbers

-In the model evaluation I can see that it performed well on some labels and poorely on others
+In the model evaluation, I can see that it performed well on some labels and poorly on others

-It done well on classes with large semple size and bad on small ones
+It did well in classes with large sample sizes and badly in small ones

-To improve the model perfoemance I can try use deifferent features, different model architectures, train the model on more semples and try different hyper parameters
+To improve the model performance I can try to use different features, and other model architectures, train the model on more samples, and try different hyperparameters